ExtremeFLOW/neko-top/examples/control_driver/README.md

 ### ALL the JSON stuff
 You can see everything is hardcoded and we need to include a bunch of JSON stuff.
 This can be done after we discuss the neko-top case file.

+### ALL the GPU backends!
+This can come at the end...

 ## Todo (in general):
 - There are a ton more minor comments written throughout the source code here, so I'm sure some have been missed in this `readme.md`
 - Double check all non-dimensionalization and scalings